Easily use any BOM as a Gradle Version Catalog.

 // excluded for brevity

-it.versionNameGenerator = { propertyName -> (1)
+using.versionNameGenerator = { propertyName -> (2)

 if(propertyName == "somethingWeird") {